dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 The Rashomon AI prompt is a powerful tool that demonstrates how well-crafted prompts can enable Large Language Models (LLMs) to generate diverse perspectives, challenging our cognitive biases and enriching our decision-making process.

 This exercise has shown me the value, as Elan Mollick describes in his book *Co-Intelligence*, of using AI as a thinking companion to enhance our decision-making abilities.
-I’ve added the Rashomon AI prompt to my toolkit and look forward to creating new prompts to explore AI’s positive impact on my life.
+I’ve added the Rashomon AI prompt to my toolkit and I am looking forward to creating new prompts to explore the positive impact AI can have on our lives.

 I’m eager to hear about your experiences with this and other prompts!